To many people, setting up and stocking a new tank can bring a sense of enjoyment and fulfillment as you watch it progress.

 They will sink back to the bottom of the tank and the process is repeated.
 All that is left to do then is cover it with rocks and sit back and watch it flow.

-Aquascape pools are usually made in paludariums (a tank which comprises both terrestrial and aquatic life).
+Aquascape pools are usually made in paludariums (a tank that comprises both terrestrial and aquatic life).

 Some paludariums have a large amount of terrestrial planted areas with only a small pool of water which can mimic bogs, rainforest pools or small streams.